Corporate Communications: Motivate Employees With Digital Signage

 Companies that operate out of a mix of offices and manufacturing facilities can customize their programming according to the audience.
 Office staff can be offered operational data while plant employees see production statistics.
 The content can share a unified look but the information will differ according to each location’s needs.
 Global companies can also display content in the local language or financial data in the local currency.

 Content can also be adapted to the needs of the enterprise.
-Financial institutions can display a mix of stock market newsfeeds while call centers can display performance statistics and other valuable information.
+Financial institutions can display a mix of stock market data feeds while call centers can display performance statistics and other valuable information.

 Having the ability to easily customize content for each location has proven to be extremely useful and it’s an important feature you should look for in a digital signage software.